Masquerayd/simple_shell/README.md

 }
 ```
 ## Executing a program
 The system call `execve` allows a process to execute another program (man 2 `evecve`).
-Note that this system call load a new program into the current system memory replacing the previous one. here is an example of how to call an execve function
+Note that this system call load a new program into the current system memory replacing the previous one. here is an example of how to call an execve function.
+Its better to start another child process and run the `execve` function through it, as it terminates the program or replaces it when it executes.

 '''c
 #include <unistd.h>